AdobeDocs/commerce-admin.en/help/customers/audience-activation.md

 ---
-title: Audience Activation
+title: "[!DNL Audience Activation]"
-description: Learn how to activate Real-Time CDP audiences in Adobe Commerce.
+description: Learn how to activate Real-Time CDP audiences in Adobe Commerce to drive personalization in your store.
 exl-id: b53908f2-c0c1-42ad-bb9e-c762804a744b
 ---
 # [!DNL Audience Activation]

-The [!DNL Audience Activation] extension lets you activate Real-Time CDP audiences in Adobe Commerce to create unique offers in the cart such as _buy 2 get 1 free_, display hero banners geared toward that customer, and modify product pricing through various offers.
+The [!DNL Audience Activation] extension lets you activate Real-Time CDP audiences in Adobe Commerce to create unique offers in the cart.
+These offers and incentives include common ecommerce merchandising techniques, such as _buy 2 get 1 free_, hero banners geared toward that customer, and modified product pricing through various offers.
 The audiences built within Real-Time CDP are based on data from various enterprise systems, such as Enterprise Resource Planning (ERP), Customer Relationship Management (CRM), point of sale, and marketing systems.
 Because customer segment information is constantly refreshed, customers can become associated and disassociated from a segment as they shop in your store.

 You can activate audiences in a Luma storefront or [headless](#headless-support) storefront.
 In a Luma storefront, audience information (segment membership) is stored in a cookie on the Commerce side.
 In a headless storefront, audience information is passed in the GraphQL API header as a parameter named: `aep-segments-membership`.